-- Maintaining constant communication with victims regarding the status of the criminal court case proceedings; and to ensure that appropriate support services are available; - Notifying victims of all available services such as support groups, counseling, education, etc.; - Explaining the Victims' Bill of Rights (O.C.G.A.
-17-17-1 et seq.), and how to request the various notifications (such as notices of bond hearing, release of defendant from incarceration, case status, etc.) and how to provide input during the case proceedings; - Helping prevent additional trauma or injury to the victim; - Encouraging and supporting victims to become active participants in the case; - Protecting and ensuring the victims privacy; - Helping victims in dealing with any problems they encounter during the aftermath of the crime; - Helping victims' complete compensation applications to help with nonreimbursed expenses caused by the crime (such as medical, counseling, prescriptions, lost wages); - Soliciting the victims continued support in the investigation;
+- Maintaining constant communication with victims regarding the status of the criminal court case proceedings; - Notifying victims of all available services such as support groups, counseling, education, etc.; - Explaining the Victims' Bill of Rights (O.C.G.A.
+17-17-1 et seq.), and how to request the various notifications (such as notices of bond hearing, release of defendant from incarceration, case status, etc.) and how to provide input during the case proceedings; - Helping prevent additional trauma or injury to the victim; - Encouraging and supporting victims to become active participants in the case; - Protecting and ensuring the victims privacy; - Helping victims in dealing with any problems they encounter during the aftermath of the crime; - Helping victims complete compensation applications to help with nonreimbursed expenses caused by the crime (such as medical, counseling, prescriptions, lost wages).